 Nuclear medicine uses small amounts of radioactive material (radiotracers) and a nuclear imaging camera to look for cell abnormalities.
 It is extremely sensitive to changes in the function of a tissue, bone or organ.
 For this reason, it is an integral component in the management, prevention and treatment of many serious conditions, including cancer, kidney disease and heart disease.

-- For even more detail, nuclear medicine scans can be superimposed with CT or MRI, a process known as PET/CT or SPECT/CT (SPECT scan).
+The two primary advantages of nuclear medicine are that it can provide information on the function of nearly every human organ.
+Nuclear medicine scans can also be superimposed with CT or MRI, a process known as PET/CT or SPECT/CT (SPECT scan).

 UC San Diego is a leader in the field of advanced nuclear medicine diagnostics and treatments.
 As an academic health system, our range and quality of services makes us a preferred referral center for many other hospitals and specialty physicians.